kallimachos/cv/doc/index.rst

 Learning about new technology and sharing that knowledge with others is the highlight of my job, so it is no surprise that I am involved in several community efforts.
-I am an OpenStack Active Technical Contributor, and I’ve run several workshops on open source software for school-age girls.
+I am an OpenStack Active Technical Contributor, and I have run several workshops on open source software for school-age girls.
 More details of my community activities can be found on the :ref:`community` page.

 When I’m not learning or writing, I spend my time cycling, reading, and grooming my beard.